forxandknives/SCP-Autosplitters/README.md

 1.3.11NEW.ASL: Must have 5 splits in your livesplit.
 Splits when you start, enter heavy containment, enter entrance zone, encounter SCP-079, reach the surface, and beat the game.
 The timer for B2 stops where it would stop for B1, manually add 1:22.12 to your final time.

-1.3.11.ASL: Is outdated DO NOT USE.
+1.3.11.ASL: THSI IS OUTDATED DO NOT USE.

 1.3.9100%.ASl: Will split after each achievement you get.
 Have 35 splits in your livesplit.Load remover included set livesplit to compare against game time.